Sample and Computationally Efficient Stochastic Kriging in High Dimensions: Fast Computation

 \section{Fast Computation}

 \cite{Plumlee14} develops fast algorithms for kriging of tensor product kernels and classical SG designs.
-However, they are only valid if (i) the simulation model is deterministic, so that the matrix to invert is $\BFK$ rather than $(\BFK+\BFSigma)$, and (ii) the design points must form a (complete) SG.
-In this section, we relax the above two restrictions to cover the case of stochastic simulation and allow design points to form an TSG.
+However, they are only valid if (i) the design points must form a (complete) SG, and (ii) the simulation model is deterministic, so that the matrix to invert is $\BFK$ rather than $(\BFK+\BFSigma)$.
+In this section, we relax the above two restrictions to allow design points to form a TSG and cover the case of stochastic simulation.